 Figure 11.11.
 Heating effect of current.
+Answer the following questions.

 - i.
 What did you observe when you touch the nichrome wire? - ii.
 Why was there a change in the temperature of the wire? - iii.
 What energy changes is taking place in the nichrome wire? - iv.
 What difference will you observe if the nichrome wire is replaced by a wire having high resistance? - v.
 Name some appliances on which this application is used.